Lifts of simple curves in finite regular coverings of closed surfaces: Abstract

 \section{Abstract}

 Suppose $S$ is a closed orientable surface and $\tilde{S}$ is a finite sheeted regular cover of $S$.
-The following question was posed by Juli\'{e}n March\'{e} in Mathoverflow: Do the lifts of simple curves from $S$ generate $H_{1}(\tilde{S},\Z)$?
+When studying mapping class groups, the following question arose: Do the lifts of simple curves from $S$ generate $H_{1}(\tilde{S},\mathbb{Z})$?
 A family of examples is given for which the answer is ``no''.